 Based on an evaluation of the then-available positive and negative evidence, we determined it was appropriate to establish a full valuation allowance on our federal and states deferred tax assets as of December 31, 2016.
 At that time, and in subsequent quarters, negative evidence, including three years of cumulative losses, outweighed the positive evidence.
 However, as of December 31, 2021, our U.S. operations emerged from a three-year cumulative loss position.
-Our U.S. federal and states operating businesses had deferred tax asset valuation allowances of approximately \$68.7 million as of December 31, 2020.
-Based on our most recent analysis as of December 31, 2021, we removed the full valuation allowance in the federal and certain state jurisdictions, contributing to a \$67.9 million reduction in our valuation allowance in 2021.
+Based on our analysis, we removed the full valuation allowance in the federal and certain state jurisdictions, contributing to a \$67.9 million reduction in our valuation allowance in 2021.
 The significant positive evidence in our analysis included: improvements in profitability, product mix, capital levels, credit metrics, a stabilizing economy and future longer-term forecasts showing sustained profitability.
-We believe the positive evidence now outweighs the negative evidence as of December 31, 2021 and it is more likely than not that these deferred tax assets will be realized.
+We continue to believe the positive evidence outweighs the negative evidence as of December 31, 2022 and it is more likely than not that these deferred tax assets will be realized.